The Smurfs: A Christmas Carol: Plot

 Then the Smurf of Christmas Future, who appears as Hefty Smurf, shows Grouchy his future.
-Hefty tells him that if he doesn't change his ways, all of the Smurfs will wander into the forest and get captured by Gargamel and his cat Azrael.
+Hefty tells him that if he doesn't change his ways, all of the Smurfs will wander into the forest, hoping to find a way to renew Grouchy's spirit and end up getting captured by Gargamel and his cat Azrael.

-Then everything around him goes back to its original form, and the Smurfs come and see Grouchy on the Christmas tree decorating it by putting ornaments on it.
-He admits that he was wrong about Christmas, Christmas isn't a time for hating, it's about having a family who loves him and cares for him, even through he's "Grouchy."
-Happy to see that Grouchy learned his lesson, Papa Smurf gives him his present first, which he wholeheartedly accepts and embraces Papa Smurf, who returns the embrace.
-He puts the star on the top of the tree and yells out to the Smurfs, "Merry Christmas everyone".
+Grouchy wakes up on Christmas morning as everything around him goes back to its original form, and the Smurfs come and see him on the Christmas tree decorating it by putting ornaments on it.
+He admits that he was wrong about Christmas, Christmas isn't a time for hating, it's about having a family who loves him and cares for him, even through he's "Grouchy".
+Happy to see that Grouchy learned his lesson, Papa Smurf gives him his present first, (admitting that while it isn't the hang glider he has always asked for, it was made specially for him) a new hat, which he wholeheartedly accepts and embraces Papa Smurf, who returns the embrace.
+He puts the star on the top of the tree and then, upon realizing Papa's words, proceeds to glide down from the tree using his new hat as a makeshift hang glider before crash landing in the snow.
+Grouchy briefly complains but then jokingly states that he hates "that Christmas comes only once a year".
+All the Smurfs join together to sing Christmas carols once more and enjoy the holiday as planned.